Ph.D. (2010) Ecology & Evolutionary Biology; Cornell University

 Peer-reviewed Publications (* indicates undergraduate advisee)

-56. I Conti-Jerpe, PD Thompson, CWM Wong, NL Oliveira, NN Duprey, MA Moynihan, DM Baker (accepted) Trophic strategy and bleaching resistance in reef-building corals.
+56. I Conti-Jerpe, PD Thompson, CWM Wong, NL Oliveira, NN Duprey, MA Moynihan, DM Baker (in press) Trophic strategy and bleaching resistance in reef-building corals.
 Science Advances

-55. CJ Freeman, CG Easson, KO Matterson, RW Thacker, DM Baker, V Paul (accepted w. minor revision) Microbial symbionts and ecological divergence of Caribbean sponges: A new perspective on an ancient association.
+55. CJ Freeman, CG Easson, KO Matterson, RW Thacker, DM Baker, V Paul (in press) Microbial symbionts and ecological divergence of Caribbean sponges: A new perspective on an ancient association.
 ISMEJ

 54. A Wang*, IE Conti-Jerpe, JL Richards, DM Baker (accepted) Phestilla subodiosus, sp. nov., (Nudibranchia: Trinchesiidaea) a corallivorous pest species in the aquarium trade.
 Zookeys